zjze/RSSW_Dateset/README.md

 ![image](https://github.com/zjze/RSSW_Dateset/blob/master/example/12709.jpg)

-As shown in the figure above, I made predictions for SDG and Sentinel-2 data, including the panoramic prediction results.
+As shown in the figure above, I made predictions for Sentinel-2 and SDG data, including the panoramic prediction results.
+It is mainly used to detect Kevin's wake, in order to facilitate the matching and calculation of subsequent experiments.

 # RSSW_Dateset
 Remote Sensing Ship Wake Datase (RSSW)